Javagal Srinath: Late career

 With a change of Indian captain in 2000, Srinath was given fewer overs than Anil Kumble in Test matches.
 He was primarily used in ODIs and Test matches played outside of India, taking 21 Test and 15 ODI wickets in 2000.
 He took nine wickets against Zimbabwe in Delhi, and received his last Test Player of the Match award that year.

 Inactive for much of 2001 due to emerging bowlers such as Zaheer Khan and Ajit Agarkar, he played eight Test matches and 15 ODIs.
 His Test career ended in 2002.
 Although Srinath wanted to retire from ODI, at the request of Indian captain Sourav Ganguly he agreed to play until the World Cup.
 He participated in India's tour of New Zealand in January a few weeks before the World Cup, taking 18 wickets in seven matches.

 Bowling

 Srinath was the second Indian bowler (after Kapil Dev) to take 200 wickets in Test cricket, with 236.
-Although some critics said that Srinath's average and strike rate suffered as a result of bowling to India's predominantly dry, spin-friendly wickets, his average at home was superior to his average abroad since he knew could reverse-swing the ball.
+Although some critics said that Srinath's average and strike rate suffered as a result of bowling to India's predominantly dry, spin-friendly wickets, his average at home was superior to his average abroad since he could reverse-swing the ball.